StokicDusan/TravelAgencyService/README.md

 # TravelAgencyService
 Example of a service side of an application for a travel agency.
-Changing contense for english compatibiliy
+Changing contense for english compatibiliystart of edit